 The Chinese government's systematic destruction of cultural heritage aims to erase the history and identity of Uyghurs and other groups, providing further evidence of genocide.
-The imposition of strict control over populations in XUAR, including with mass surveillance, facilitates ongoing persecution.
+The imposition of strict control over populations, including with mass surveillance, facilitates ongoing persecution and has turned XUAR into a de facto police state.

-Recent efforts by UN member states to mobilize the HRC to hold a formal discussion on XUAR constitutes an important step to increase scrutiny of ongoing atrocity crimes perpetrated by Chinese authorities.
+Efforts by UN member states to mobilize the HRC to hold a formal discussion on XUAR constitute an important step to increase scrutiny of ongoing atrocity crimes perpetrated by Chinese authorities.

-- A history of institutionalized discrimination due to real or perceived threats posed by Uyghurs and other majority-Muslim ethnic groups. - Dangerous rhetoric used by the Chinese government to depict Uyghurs and other majority-Muslim groups as terrorists. - Widespread or systematic practices or violence against the lives, freedom or physical and moral integrity of Uyghurs and other majority-Muslim ethnic groups, including policies that indicate an intent to erase and/or forcibly assimilate populations in XUAR.
+- A history of institutionalized discrimination due to real or perceived threats posed by Uyghurs and other majority-Muslim ethnic groups. - Dangerous rhetoric used by the Chinese government to depict Uyghurs and other majority-Muslim groups as terrorists.

-- Policies or measures that seriously affect the reproductive rights of women, including through forced sterilization. - Attacks against or destruction of homes, farms, businesses or other livelihoods of a protected group and/or their cultural or religious symbols and property.
+- Widespread or systematic practices or violence against the lives, freedom or physical and moral integrity of Uyghurs and other majority-Muslim ethnic groups, including policies that indicate an intent to erase and/or forcibly assimilate populations in XUAR. - Policies or measures that seriously affect the reproductive rights of women, including through forced sterilization. - Attacks against or destruction of homes, farms, businesses or other livelihoods of a protected group and/or their cultural or religious symbols and property.

 The government of China should release all persons being arbitrarily detained in "re-education camps" and related facilities, stop the practice of forcibly preventing births and separating Uyghur children from their families, cease the deliberate destruction of Uyghur cultural heritage, and repeal the "Regulation on De-extremification."
+All of the recommendations issued by OHCHR should also be implemented.

-At the HRC's upcoming 53rd session, member states should re-introduce a resolution to debate the High Commissioner's report on the human rights crisis in XUAR.
-In the absence of a UN mechanism mandated to investigate XUAR, other relevant UN experts, including the High Commissioner for Human Rights, should prioritize monitoring the region and provide regular updates to member states.
-UNESCO should also investigate cultural destruction in XUAR.
+At the HRC's upcoming 54th session, member states should re-introduce a resolution to debate the High Commissioner's report on XUAR.
+Relevant UN experts, including the High Commissioner for Human Rights, should prioritize monitoring the region and provide regular updates to member states.
+States should utilize the upcoming UPR in January 2024 to draw attention and provide targeted recommendations to Chinese authorities to address ongoing atrocity crimes in XUAR.

-The Organization of Islamic Cooperation, Muslim-majority countries and neighboring states should urge China to respect the rights of minorities and cease their persecution of Uyghurs.
+The Organization of Islamic Cooperation, Muslim-majority countries and neighboring states should urge China to cease their persecution of Uyghurs and other targeted groups.
 All UN member states should ban goods tied to forced labor in China.